I5UCC/VRC-ASL_Gestures/README.md

 ### ![Download here](https://github.com/I5UCC/VRC-ASL_Gestures/releases/latest)

+#Future Updates:
+- Optimizing the controllers to not use Any State transitions for better performance.

 # Avatar Setup

 ### 1. Import the provided .unitypackage file to an existing avatar project with VRCSDK3.0.
 All needed items will be found in your assets folder inside a new folder named VRC-ASL_Gestures.
 The next steps are dependent on your used Controller.